Chapter 12 - Noise

 - Existence of local noise ordinances covering the corridor or subarea.

 Project Study Reports (and equivalents) should contain an inventory of environmental resources, identification of potential environmental issues, and anticipated environmental determination or document type.
 Potential mitigation requirements and associated costs are also identified.
+During this project planning phase, it may be more efficient to separate Type I work from other work.
+If the project covers a large area, and any small portion is determined to have Type I work, the entire project will require a noise study report.

 For Local Assistance projects, complete the Preliminary Environmental Study (PES) form.
 (See Local Assistance Procedures Manual Forms, Chapter 6.)